tbroyer/gwt-maven-archetypes/README.md

 Change directory to your generated project and issue the following commands:

 1. `mvn clean install -Dgwt.draftCompile`
-2. In one terminal window: `cd *-client && mvn process-classes gwt:run-codeserver -Ddev`
+2. In one terminal window: `cd *-client && mvn gwt:run-codeserver -Ddev`
 3. In another terminal window: `mvn tomcat7:run -Ddev`

 The same is available with `tomcat6` instead of `tomcat7`.